nikodunk/soapdictate-app/README.md

 --------------------------------

-# Minimal email server 0.1
+# Node Express Minimal email server 0.1

 soapdictate uses this server to store the emails – a barebones Node.js app using [Express 4](http://expressjs.com/).